Home » Madrid » Thyssen Museum tickets

 Room 15: A painting by Murillo

-Rooms A to H: These are the extension rooms that house Carmen Thyssen-Bornemisza’s collections.
-Canaletto and Van Gogh’s paintings are in Room C, while Room H displays artwork by Monet, Sisley, Renoir, and Pissarro.
+Rooms A to H: These extension rooms house Carmen Thyssen-Bornemisza’s collections.
+Canaletto and Van Gogh’s paintings are in Room C, while Room H displays Monet, Sisley, Renoir, and Pissarro artwork.

-Hint: Some visitors miss rooms 19 to 21 because to explore them requires walking back.
+Hint: Some visitors miss rooms 19 to 21 because exploring them requires walking back.

 Room 19, 20, 21: Paintings by 17th-century Dutch and Flemish masters such as Anton van Dyck, Jan Brueghel the Elder, Rubens, and Rembrandt